 Another important issue involves other written results and advice pension actuaries often provide in the normal course of their activities.
 Often, this information has nothing to do with conclusions regarding a plan's qualification status.
-Rather, this information is typically related to maintaining a plan's compliance with ERISA and various tax related laws of the sort found in the following list:
+Rather, this information is typically related to maintaining a plan's compliance with ERISA and various tax-related laws and rules of the sort found in the following list:

 - The rules for calculating minimum funding requirements, maximum deductible contributions, Sec.
-415 limits with respect to the individual participant, Sec.
+415 limits with respect to individual participants, Sec.
 417(e) minimum lump sums, the top 25 restricted distributions, and Sec.
-420 asset transfers. - The rules for calculating excise taxes and similar miscellaneous taxes incidental to the establishment, administration, and termination of qualified plans. - The rules for determining the extent to which plan participant loans are taxable as current distributions. - The tax rules related to group life insurance, uninsured health plans, cafeteria plans, fringe benefit arrangements, dependent care plans, cash or deferred arrangements embedded in qualified plans, non-qualified deferred benefits, VEBAs, ESOP loans, and other compensation and benefits issues. - The rules for determining whether distributions constitute a series of substantially equal payments for the purposes of Code Sec.
-72(q) and similar sections.
+420 asset transfers. - The rules for calculating excise taxes and similar miscellaneous taxes incidental to the establishment, administration, and termination of qualified plans. - The rules for determining the extent to which plan participant loans are taxable as current distributions. - The tax rules related to group life insurance, uninsured health plans, cafeteria plans, fringe benefit arrangements, dependent care plans, cash or deferred arrangements embedded in qualified plans, non-qualified deferred benefits, VEBAs, ESOP loans, and other compensation and benefits issues.

-• The timing and content rules of reporting and disclosure requirements related to qualified plans and the other employee benefit plans we have mentioned.
+- The rules for determining whether distributions constitute a series of substantially equal payments for the purposes of IRC Sec.
+72(q) and similar sections. - The timing and content rules of reporting and disclosure requirements related to qualified plans and the other employee benefit plans we have mentioned.

-In the balance of this letter, we discuss some of the pension actuary's work involving the items we have listed.
-We seek guidance on whether written advice related to this work constitutes "written opinions."
+In the balance of this letter, we discuss some of the pension actuary's work involving the items we have listed in this section.
+We seek guidance on whether written advice related to this work constitutes a "written opinion."